-Important Dates for the Legron family
+Early History of the Legron family

 This web page shows only a small excerpt of our Legron research.
 Another 232 words (17 lines of text) covering the years 1521, 1545, 1555, 1560, 1572, 1582, 1598, 1626, 1655, 1669, 1789, and 1815 are included under the topic Early Legron History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Grand, Grands, Grande, Grandes, Gron, Gronde, Grons, Grondes, Legrand, Legrands, Legrande, Legrandes, Legron, Legronde, Legrons and many more.